 What to Do

 If you are married and concerned about your marriage after reading this, there is something you can do.
 Look through the information at smilessparksuccess.com to help you identify and learn how to satisfy your behavior style needs and your spouse’s behavior style needs.
 If you feel your spouse married you to satisfy his or her needs, your marriage may never give you the sharing you want.
 But do not immediately decide to end the marriage.
-Using what you learn about satisfying each of your needs, identify activities you could do with your spouse that would satisfy both of your needs.
+Use what you learn about satisfying each of your needs.
+Identify activities you could do with your spouse that would satisfy both of your needs.
 You will then be able to make an informed decision about how much your spouse is willing to share or not share feelings, experiences, and dreams with you.

 Paula M. Kramer